 France confirmed it will deploy two warships to the Red Sea and is considering extending its naval presence to the Strait of Hormuz, bringing its total regional deployment to approximately ten vessels.
 The force would support freedom of navigation operations and provide air defense coverage for civilian shipping and allied facilities.

-The deployment positions France as Europe's de facto military leader at a moment when the continent faces its most serious security crisis since World War II.
-With Germany still navigating political sensitivities around military deployments beyond NATO borders and the UK outside the EU framework, Macron has moved to fill the leadership vacuum.
+The deployment positions France as 's de facto military leader at a moment when the continent faces its most serious security crisis since World War II.
+With still navigating political sensitivities around military deployments beyond borders and the outside the framework, has moved to fill the leadership vacuum.